gsdlab/ClaferToolsUICommonPlatform/README.md

 The changes will be pulled and merged into your local repository.

-Pushing changes made to the platform locally into the online repository
+Commiting changes made to the platform
 --------------------------------

 If you make changes to the files in `Server/commons` folder, you can save them into the platform.